elliott30/hubspot-custom-code-action-workspace/README.md

 }
 ```

-The event.js file represent the properties you can include in code.
+#### event.js represents the properties you can include in code

+In a HubSpot workflow, these properties can be included in the event object by using the settings within the workflow action editor.

 ```JavaScript